deephaven-examples/lunch-n-learn/copilot/README.md

 ### GitHub Copilot Chat (Beta)

 The GitHub Copilot Chat extension is currently in beta, and is only available for Visual Studio Code.
 You can use it to ask Copilot questions about specific areas of code, generate unit tests for you, or even find bugs in your code.
 You can access the Chat from the Extensions bar on the left (chat icon) or by pressing `Ctrl+P`, and typing `>` followed by your question and selecting the `Ask GitHub Copilot` option.
+You can also access options via the Copilot context menu item (right click).

 For more details on the capabilities and limitations of GitHub Copilot Chat, see [the Copilot documentation](https://docs.github.com/en/early-access/copilot/github-copilot-chat-transparency-note).